azureuse7/public_code/02-DevOps/01Access-to-GitHub-repositories/PAT_authentication.md

 # Azure-DevOps connection to GitHub repositories

-1)Create a PAT in Github
+1) Create a PAT in Github
 <img src="images/aa.png">
-2)Copy the PAT in github
+2) Copy the PAT in github
 <img src="images/bb.png">
 3) Go to Azure devops and Copy the PAT
 <img src="images/cc.png">